coding-blocks/DigitalOceanApp/README.md

   ## License

-This project is GPL 3.0 licensed.
-For the full license, see [LICENSE](License).
+This project is licensed under the GNU General Public License v3.0.
+A copy of [LICENSE](LICENSE) is to be present along with the source code.
+To obtain the software under a different license, please contact Coding Blocks.